Decentralized production process

 Scenario 2: A fully mobile solution

-Where cassava roots are processed in situ in the cassava growing areas within 24 hours into a final product; cassava starch flour.
+In scenario 2 the cassava roots are processed in situ in the cassava growing areas within 24 hours into a final product; cassava starch flour.
 In addition to the AMPU and MRU in the split processing scenario, DADTCO has added a mobile drying unit (MDU) to produce food grade cassava starch flour on site.